Farzaana14/supplementary_material/README.md

 # supplementary_material
-This is the supplementary material containing four folders inclusive of all relevant metadata:
-Metadata is acquired from Kouchaki et al., 2020.
+This is the supplementary material containing four folders inclusive of all relevant metadata Metadata is acquired from Kouchaki et al., 2020.
 The data set is publicly available from https://www.frontiersin.org/articles/10.3389/fmicb.2020.00667/full#supplementary-material.

 1.GSEA_ncSNPs